louchesprocket/pgnutil/README.md

 ### Special Output Options

-The "special" output options include "-d" (duplicates), "-dm" (duplicate moves), "-do" (duplicate openings), "-e" (events), "-csr" (check sequential rounds), "-o" ([opening statistics](#openings)), and "-p" (player statistics).
+The "special" output options include "-d" (duplicates), "-dm" (duplicate moves), "-do" (duplicate [openings](#openings)), "-e" (events), "-csr" (check sequential rounds), "-o" ([opening](#openings) statistics), and "-p" (player statistics).
 Any of these may be combined with any matching and replacing options (see above).

 To find duplicate games (defined as games with the same players and same move list) in the file mygames.pgn:

 ``pgnutil -d -i mygames.pgn``

-The previous command will print a comma-sparated list of game numbers (indexed from the first game of the PGN file), with each set of duplicates on a separate line.
+The previous command will print a comma-separated list of game numbers (indexed from the first game of the PGN file), with each set of duplicates on a separate line.
 For example, the output:

 > 1616,1617<br>
 > 1622,1623,1710